sunoh-kim/graph-convolutional-reinforcement-learning/README.md

 ### Citation

-If you are using the codes, please cite our paper.
+If you are using the codes, please cite the paper.

 [Jiechuan Jiang, Chen Dun, Tiejun Huang, and Zongqing Lu. *Graph convolutional reinforcement learning*.
 ICLR'20.](https://arxiv.org/abs/1810.09202)